syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-group.md

 In this template, Employees is the group name and the same name should be used while performing Mail merge through code.
 There are two special merge fields “TableStart:Employees” and “TableEnd:Employees” to denote the start and end of the Mail merge group.

-## How to execute group mail merge
+## Execute group mail merge

 The `MailMerge` class provides various overloads for `ExecuteGroup` method to perform Mail merge within a group from various data sources.

-The following code example shows how to perform Mail merge in the specific region with data source retrieved from SQL connection.
+The following code example shows how to perform Mail merge in the specific region with **data source retrieved from SQL connection**.

 {% tabs %}